Slip and Fall on Ice and Snow in Philadelphia

 Isn’t My Health Insurance Enough?

 Even if you have the best health insurance coverage available, there are still out-of-pocket expenses that will quickly add up.
-Health insurance also will not cover your lost wages or pain and suffering.
+Health insurance also will not cover your lost income from missed work or pain and suffering.
 You deserve to be completely compensated for the injuries you have suffered due to someone else’s negligence.

 What Kind of Compensation Can I Get?